Keeper-Security/Commander/keepercommander/plugins/awspswd/README.md

 ----

 This plugin generates/rotates AWS passwords for any user within your Amazon Web Services account.
 Note: To rotate AWS Access Keys, use the 'awskey' AWS Access Key rotation plugin.
-Both 'awskey' and 'awspswd' plugins can be used together on the same Keeper record.

 ### Dependencies